danachung3/cs376/_posts/2018-12-03-Design-Manifesto.md

 ### 5. Don’t be afraid to start over

 As mentioned numerous times throughout this manifesto, my experience in HCI has required lots of iteration, teamwork and collaboration to create a product that actually solves problems.
 This policy is very basic, but it shows that if leaps of faith are taken, hard work pays off and you will be rewarded with a design that you are proud of, especially if it is useful and solves problems.
-Read more about our design change struggles HERE).
+Read more about our design change struggles and decision to revise our design [here](https://museumsforall.github.io/2018-11-01-Design-Review-Revision/).

 # Conclusion